How to get into a corporate accelerator – 10 easy steps before you apply

 By Craig Lambert, Co Founder, Slingshot Accelerator

 After running close to 10 of these accelerator events this year I often get asked “what are you guys looking for?” or “how do I increase my chances of receiving an offer?”

-So for those who may be applying to Horizons or any other programs we’re running, here are a few things I look out for.
+So, for those who may be seeking to apply to a program we’re running, here are a few things I look out for.

 1. Apply for the right reason